mvs-develop/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 What is Fee Pool Draining?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an order is created and paid in a non-BTS asset, the fee is implicitly exchange into BTS to pay the network fee.
-However, if the order is canceled, 90% of the fee will be returned as BTS.
+If an order is created and paid in a non-DNA asset, the fee is implicitly exchange into DNA to pay the network fee.
+However, if the order is canceled, 90% of the fee will be returned as DNA.
 The result is, that if the core exchange rate is lower than the highest bid, people can simply buy your token from the market, and exchange them implicitly with the fee pool by creating and canceling an order.
 This will deplete the fee pool and leave the issuer with his tokens at a slight loss (depending on the offset of the core exchange rate).
 For this reason, we recommend to use a core exchange that is slightly higher than the market price of your asset.
-As a consequence, paying fees in BTS should always be cheaper.
+As a consequence, paying fees in DNA should always be cheaper.

 .. _asset-faq6: